Zucchini Pasta with Lemon Garlic Shrimp

 - Stir in the parsley, then add the zucchini pasta and toss for 30 seconds to warm it up.
 Add the shrimp back to the pan and stir for another minute.
 Serve immediately.

-The spiralizer I use in this recipe and all my veggie noodle recipes is my 3-Blade Paderno Spiralizer.
+- The spiralizer I use in this recipe and all my veggie noodle recipes is my 3-Blade Paderno Spiralizer.
+But there's now a 6-Blade Paderno Spiralizer as well!

 This recipe was originally published October 2014, but updated to include new photos and video.